papunafshaveli/Interactive-pricing/README.md

 - See hover states for all interactive elements on the page
 - Use the slider and toggle to see prices for different page view numbers

+### Here are the steps to use the pricing component:

+- Open the web page in your browser.
+- Adjust the slider to select your desired page view number.
+- Toggle the switch to switch between monthly and yearly pricing.
+- The pricing information and page view numbers will update accordingly.

 ### Screenshot

 ### Built with